azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 #### ** Unity **

+> The minimum recommended Unity version in order for the SDK to work properly is **2018.3.+ or higher**.

 ### Download and Import the GameDock Unity package into your project

 You can find the latest version of the Unity plugin here: [https://github.com/azerion/gamedock-sdk/releases](https://github.com/azerion/gamedock-sdk/releases)